-The following Terms and conditions apply to all services provided.
+The Terms and conditions below apply to all translation and language services provided.

 Entering into an agreement